-Fortunately some Home Repair Grants, Loans and Programs are available through the federal government, state agencies, public utilities, private foundations and other non-profit agencies.
+Home Repair Grants, Loans and Programs are available!
+And there are new home repair assistance programs that may be the answer to your problem.
+Some are from the government and others are available from state agencies, public utilities, private foundations and other non-profit agencies.

-We can help you sort through resources if you're already a homeowner.
-If you're trying to buy a home that needs repairs you may be able to apply for a special loan through Housing and Urban Development (HUD).
-This is called a 203(k) loan and it allows you to include the cost of required repairs in the mortgage you taking out, thus making it easier both to pay for those repairs and to qualify for a mortgage.
+If you're trying to buy a home that needs repairs, or own a home that could be refinanced, you may also be able to apply for a 203(k) loan through Housing and Urban Development (HUD) to include the cost of repairs in your mortgage.

 Discover your program today!